Backstory

 ** Leon Gilmour, Phyllis Gernes

-The work I create depicts abstracted landscapes (mostly).
+The work I create has depicted predominately abstracted landscapes for more than 20 years .
 When exploring these landscapes, I do not use references beyond my own memory and occasionally a quick sketch in my notebook.
 I’m not interested in capturing images perfectly but as our memory does.
 Slightly fractured and disjointed.
 Focused on the shapes, colors, and textures that resonate most strongly with me.
 In trying to record these memories I find that I’m most drawn to transitions both in time (dawn, sunset, changing cloud forms) and space (land meeting water, land meeting sky, the change from textured marshland to the smooth water of a bay).

 I do not title my work on purpose.
 My hope is that a viewer will make a connection with their own memories in my work.
 If I was to title them, I would be removing this possibility